trackmania-rl/tmrl/README.md

 ## Introduction

-TMRL uses actual video games, with no insider access, to train competitive self-driving Artificial Intelligences (AIs), also called "policies".
+`tmrl` uses actual video games, with no insider access, to train competitive self-driving Artificial Intelligences (AIs), also called "policies".

 These policies are trained with Deep Reinforcement Learning (RL) algorithms, in Real-Time.

-The framework is demonstrated on TrackMania 2020 and TrackMania Nations Forever.

 ### User features:
 * **Training algorithm:**
-TMRL trains TrackMania policies with [Soft Actor-Critic](https://arxiv.org/abs/1801.01290) (SAC), a state-of-the-art Deep Reinforcement Learning algorithm.
+`tmrl` can train policies in TrackMania with [Soft Actor-Critic](https://arxiv.org/abs/1801.01290) (SAC), a state-of-the-art Deep Reinforcement Learning algorithm.
-SAC stores collected samples in a large dataset, called the replay memory.
+SAC stores collected samples in a large dataset, called a replay memory.
 In parallel, this dataset is used to train an artificial neural network (policy) that maps observations (images, speed...) to relevant actions (gas, steering angle...).

-* **Different types of control:**
+* **Analog control:**
-TMRL can control the video game in several ways, using either a virtual keyboard or a virtual game controller.
+`tmrl` can control the video game using a virtual gamepad, which enables analog input.

 * **Different types of observation:**
-The car can use either a LIDAR (Light Detection and Ranging) computed from snapshots or the raw unprocessed snapshots in order to perceive its environment.
+The car can use either a LIDAR (Light Detection and Ranging) computed from snapshots or the raw unprocessed snapshots in order to perceive its environment
+_(note: you can only use the LIDAR so far)_.

 * **Models:**
-To process LIDAR measurements, TMRL uses a Multi-Layer Perceptron (MLP) or a Recurrent Neural Network (RNN).
+To process LIDAR measurements, `tmrl` uses a Multi-Layer Perceptron (MLP) or a Recurrent Neural Network (RNN).
-To process raw camera images (snapshots), it uses a Convolutional Neural Network (CNN).
+To process raw camera images (snapshots), it uses a Convolutional Neural Network (CNN) _(note: you can only use the MLP so far)_.

 ### Developer features:
 * **Real-Time Gym environment:**
-TMRL comes with real-time Gym environment based on [rtgym](https://pypi.org/project/rtgym/).
-Once TMRL is installed, it is possible to use this environment in your own training framework.
+`tmrl` comes with real-time Gym environment based on [rtgym](https://pypi.org/project/rtgym/).
+Once `tmrl` is installed, it is possible to use this environment in your own training framework.

 * **Distributed training:**
 Our training framework is based on a single-server / multiple-clients architecture.